 What are the most successful ways to end worrying?

 Upsetting thoughts can be managed in several ways.
-Working with a therapist or other mental health professional can help you discover what methods work best for you.
+Working with a therapist or other mental health professional can help you discover what anxiety treatment methods work best for you.
 One common practice for managing anxious thoughts is practicing mindfulness.
 Mindful meditation can be a great way to focus your thoughts and be present in the moment.
 Counseling can also be beneficial to those suffering from worrying, providing a safe space to discuss anxious feelings and thoughts.

 How we can help